sykesgabri/AutoTCLog/README.md

 # AutoTCLog
 Writing timecode logs manually is tedious and time consuming.
 AutoTCLog gets the worst of it done fast so you only have to fill in the easy parts.

+This is a CLI program, if you want a GUI version, check out [AutoTCLog-GUI](https://github.com/sykesgabri/AutoTCLog-GUI)

 ## Dependencies
 * Python3
 * Pandas (install with `pip install pandas`)